Dax2405/PDFeditor-api/README.md

 ## Web

 This project also has a [frontend application](https://github.com/Dax2405/PDFeditor-web) that you can use.
 Additionally, the web is hosted on a [personal server](https://pdf-editor.dax-ec.ru/).
 Please use it responsibly and adhere to security guidelines.
+Currently it is having some troubles with large pds

 ## Table of Contents